sabrinawang0118/viya_rest_api/README.md

 - to execute sas job, first configure environment variables: base_url, job_url, and if applicable, macro varaible
 - you also need to set up your own authentication by editing the collection authentication

-### Additional example
-- a fileUpload request is included as additional reference; this is not needed for sasJob execution
 -----------------------------------------------------------------------------------------------------

 ## Prerequisites